mbarrett/todo-list/README.md

 todo-list
 =========

-Simple example app that generates a TODO list.
+Single page app that generates a simple TODO list.

 Written in <a href="https://www.ruby-lang.org/">Ruby</a> using the <a href="http://www.sinatrarb.com/">Sinatra</a> framework.